gabrielcsg/gabrielcsg/README.md

 👋🏻 Hi, I'm Gabriel!
 Enthusiast of the world of programming and everything that involves technology.

-💻 I'm currently working as a junior developer at Show Tecnologia company and studying computer science at UFAPE.
+💻 I'm currently working as a developer at Show Tecnologia company and studying computer science at UFAPE.

 ## :zap: &nbsp; Stacks and skills &nbsp; :zap:
 📱 Android (Kotlin, Java) &nbsp;